tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 083.md

 - [[Silas]] is torn on what happened with the summoned dragon.
 	- 1. Something corrupts things draconic.
 	- 2. Something about the area tries to take over summons.
+- The gate/etc.. has Armor of Agathas on it.
+It seems like it's completely magically reinforced.
+They are immune to fire, poison, psychic damage, resistant to all other damage.
+It completely extends into the ethereal plane.
+Creatures outside of any castle structure cannot teleport into the interior of any other castle structure.
+A character attuned to a seal of drakkenheim ignores this effect.